JesseZhuang/CSAPP/os/2.virtualization/notes.md

 Systems like this often include an explicit `yield` system call, which does nothing except to transfer control to the OS so it can run other processes.

 In a cooperative scheduling system, the OS regains control of the CPU by waiting for a system call or an illegal operation of some kind to take place.
 What happens, for example, if a process (whether malicious, or just full of bugs) ends up in an infinite loop, and never makes a system call?

+**A Non-Cooperative Approach: The OS Takes Control**

+Your only recourse when a process gets stuck in an infinite loop is to resort to the age-old solution to all problems in computer systems: reboot the machine.

+The addition of a timer interrupt gives the OS the ability to run again on a CPU even if processes act in a non-cooperative fashion.
+Thus, this hardware feature is essential in helping the OS maintain control of the machine.